+Level 1 RCT or quasi-experimental

+Level 2 Pre-post or cross-sectional

+Level 3 Point-in-time study

+Level 4 Performance metrics /stats

-Level 5 Anecdotal evidence training and discussions on best practices.
-Level 4 Performance metrics /stats coached by a business mentor and introduced to im investors.
-They also developed business knowledge an knowledge on best practices by participating in busin Level 3 Point-in-time study Level 2 Pre-post or cross-sectional attained access to business information because they were Level 1 RCT or quasi-experimental All of the entrepreneurs who participated in the program
+Level 5 Anecdotal evidence

+All of the entrepreneurs who participated in the program attained access to business information because they were coached by a business mentor and introduced to impact investors.
+They also developed business knowledge and knowledge on best practices by participating in business skills training and discussions on best practices.
-1. Links entrepreneurs to 'health mentors' who provide them with healthcare expertise.

-2. Links entrepreneurs with 'business mentors' who provide them with advice on their business model and strategic plan.

-3. Conducts various trainings in business skills for the entrepreneurs.

-4. Connects entrepreneurs with a strong network of relevant stakeholders in the field of healthcare and impact investments.

-5. Forms strategic partnerships between the entrepreneurs and Amref.
+- 1. Links entrepreneurs to 'health mentors' who provide them with healthcare expertise. - 2.
+Links entrepreneurs with 'business mentors' who provide them with advice on their business model and strategic plan. - 3.
+Conducts various trainings in business skills for the entrepreneurs. - 4.
+Connects entrepreneurs with a strong network of relevant stakeholders in the field of healthcare and impact investments. - 5.
+Forms strategic partnerships between the entrepreneurs and Amref.

-12 to >24 hours Not provided 6 months to <1 year
+Dosage Frequency Duration 12 to >24 hours Not provided 6 months to <1 year